liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 		}
 	}

-Note how we no longer need to invoke the `processAction` method of the super class, because we are not overriding it.
+We no longer need to invoke the `processAction` method of the super class, since we're not overriding it.

-This change of name also requires a simple change in the URL, to specify the name of the method that should be invoked to execute the action.
-In the `edit.jsp` modify the `actionURL` so that it looks like this:
+This name change also requires a simple change in the URL, to specify the name of the method that should be invoked to execute the action.
+In the `edit.jsp` modify the `actionURL` so it looks like this:

     <portlet:actionURL var="editGreetingURL" name="setGreeting">
 		<portlet:param name="mvcPath" value="/edit.jsp" />
     </portlet:actionURL>

-That's it; now you know all the basics of portlets and are ready to use your Java knowledge to build portlets that get integrated in Liferay.
-The next section explains an extension to the portlet specification that Liferay provides to generate pretty URLs to your portlets.
+Now you know all the basics of portlet development, and can use your Java knowledge to build portlets that get integrated in Liferay.
+Let's put the finishing touches on your portlet by first learning about an extension to Liferay's portlet specification that generates more elegant URLs for your portlets, then discussing how to localize your portlet's user interface.

 ## Adding Friendly URL Mapping to the Portlet [](id=adding-friendly-url-mapping-to-the-portlet)

-You will notice that when you click the *Edit greeting* link, you are taken to a page with a URL similar to this:
+When you click the *Edit greeting* link, you're taken to a page with a URL that looks something like this:

     http://localhost:8080/web/guest/home?p_p_id=mygreeting_WAR_mygreetingportlet&p_p_lifecycle=0&p_p_state=normal&p_p_mode=view&p_p_col_id=column-1&_mygreeting_WAR_mygreetingportlet_mvcPath=%2Fedit.jsp

-Since Liferay 6 there is a feature that requires minimal work to change this
+Since Liferay 6, you there's a built-in feature that can easily change the ugly URL above to this:
-into:

     http://localhost:8080/web/guest/home/-/my-greeting/edit

-This feature, known as friendly URL mapping, takes unnecessary parameters out of the URL and allows you to place the important parameters in the URL path, rather than the query string.
+The feature is called friendly URL mapping; it takes unnecessary parameters out of the URL and allows you to place the important parameters in the URL path, rather than the query string.
 To add this functionality, first edit `liferay-portlet.xml` and add the following lines directly after `</icon>` and before `<instanceable>`.